What is a MIDI Controller?

-I know, I know.
-The above question doesn’t have a simple answer.
-There are so many MIDI controllers for so many different things.
+There are so many MIDI controllers for so many different tasks.
 A MIDI controller is any piece of hardware that is able to generate Musical Instrument Digital Interface data to devices capable of receiving those signals.

 Usually, we think of MIDI controllers as keyboards that you plug into a laptop, but there are so many variations.
 Hell, even your computer’s keyboard can be a MIDI controller.